Go directly to: Auto-Sport-Mode option?

 - whether that will actually trigger Sport mode in a Classica or Lusso

-I’ve learned today that some MX-5 Miatas (with the Skyactive-G 2.0) also feature a Sport Mode switch (it isn’t unique to the Abarth variant after all), and that the wiring diagrams and schematics in the MX-5 Service Manual have reflected this feature all along.
-Use id=SH13079 to find the page with this diagram:
+I’ve learned today that some MX-5 Miatas (with the Skyactive-G 2.0) also feature a Sport Mode switch (it isn’t unique to the Abarth variant after all), and that the wiring diagrams in the MX-5 Service Manual have reflected this feature all along:

 If someone could get there hands on the applicable CAN network commands, Sergey at mx5things.com could probably easily develop an “Auto-Sport Mode” plug-n-play solution to Torben’s request, by reprogramming his new Turn Signal reminder device to: